Nider001/Borderlands-2-rebalance-mod/README.md

 12. Enemy damage reduction/bonus (that they recieve when level difference between the player and enemy unit is too high) is now capped at 10% when level difference reaches 3
 13. Health of all badass enemies (including bosses) is increased by 40%
 14. Enemies now have a 30% chance to carry a different weapon type instead of the base one (e.g. Marauders may to use Assault Rifles or Launchers instead of Shotguns).
 Allowed selection of weapon types varies depending on primary weapon
+15. Chubby/Tubby enemies now have a high chance of dropping a random E-tech weapon
+16. Weapon SDU rewards are replaced with a random uncommon weapon reward (the first one) and a random e-tech weapon reward (the second one)
-15. Golden Chest is no longer guaranteed to contain purple gear
+17. Golden Chest is no longer guaranteed to contain purple gear
-16. Torgue Vending Machines are no longer allowed to have legendary gear as an item of the day (replaced with purple gear instead)
+18. Torgue Vending Machines are no longer allowed to have legendary gear as an item of the day (replaced with purple gear instead)
-17. All gear other than items of the day are removed from Torgue Vending Machines
+19. All gear other than items of the day are removed from Torgue Vending Machines
-18. Bonus enemy stats for extra coop players are significantly reduced
+20. Bonus enemy stats for extra coop players are significantly reduced